Posted: 2 years ago, last updated 4 months ago.

 - Breath of the Wild Sequel (TBA) on Switch

-Our experts have hand-picked the following similar games for you.
-These offer a similar way to play to The Legend of Zelda: The Wind Waker or are games with a similar theme or topic.
+Our experts have hand-picked the following similar games.
+These are similar to The Legend of Zelda: The Wind Waker in how they play or their theme.
 These are good alternative games to The Legend of Zelda: The Wind Waker.